 Taxation and Tax Benefits

+Let us take a look at the tax for NRI buying property in India.
 India has signed a Double Taxation Avoidance Agreement (DTAA) with more than 85 countries across the world.
-This agreement applies for an NRI who work and reside in one country and pays his taxes, as well as earn income in a different country through a real estate investment or by other means.
+This agreement applies to an NRI who works and resides in one country and pays his taxes, as well as earns income in a different country through a real estate investment or by other means.
 Like any regular Indian the NRI buyer is liable to pay taxes on the rental income, short-term, and long-term capital gains.
-Any property that is held by an NRI for more than 2 years (precisely 24 months) will be considered as a long-term capital asset.
+Any property that is held by an NRI for more than 2 years (precisely 24 months) will be considered a long-term capital asset.
 This asset will be taxed at 20%.
 Like any regular Indian buyer, an NRI can claim the tax exemption under sections 54, 54EC, and 54F.

-The NRI will be exempted from wealth tax, if the property is unoccupied, and claimed for self-use.
-Else, they can rent it for a minimum of 300 days in a year to avoid the wealth tax.
-This rule is applicable for the first property, whereas, in the case of multiple properties, the buyer has to pay a wealth tax at the rate of 1% for value above 30 lakh.
+If the property is empty and claimed for self-use, the NRI will be excluded from wealth tax.
+Otherwise, they can rent it for at least 300 days each year to avoid having to pay the wealth tax.
+This provision only applies to the very first property; in the case of numerous properties, the buyer must pay a wealth tax of 1% on all property values over $30,000.

 At EON Homes, we treat all our buyers equally.
 If you are an NRI interested in investing in premium segment homes in Pune, you can get in touch with our team, who will help you clear the process easily.
 If you are not physically present in India then you can also approach us through a friend or family member, who acts on your behalf through a PoA.

 - Can NRI buy a house in India?